Walk Upgrade Domain

 Updated: June 29, 2015

 The Walk Upgrade Domain asynchronous operation specifies an update domain in which a role instance must be updated.
-For more information about updating role instances, see Update an Azure Service.

 The Walk Upgrade Domain request may be specified as follows. replace <subscription-id> with the subscription ID, <cloudservice-name> with the name of the cloud service, <deployment-slot> with staging or production, and <deployment-name> with the name of the deployment.